onchainrank/chrome_inj/PRIVACY_POLICY.md

 The extension requests the following Chrome permissions:

-- **activeTab**: Allows the extension to interact with the currently active Bullx terminal tab
+- **activeTab**: Allows the extension to interact with the currently active DEX terminal tab
 - **storage**: Stores your API key, iframe height preference, and extension state locally on your device
+- **Host Permission (neo.bullx.io/terminal)**: Required to read URL parameters and inject iframe elements into the Bullx terminal interface

 ## Data Retention